MarcT0K/Franck/DOCS.md

 We respect the will of these servers, and rely only on Public APIS.
 Hence, some Fediverse social media are not yet support by `franck`.
 Currently, Fediverse developers focused (legitimately) their efforts on endpoints useful to developers.
-Our research could be an incentive for Fediverse developpers to provide more API endpoints; facilitating research on the Fediverse.
+Our research could be an incentive for Fediverse developers to provide more API endpoints; facilitating research on the Fediverse.

 If you identify a new Fediverse social media compatible with our approach, **do not hesitate to create an issue or submit a pull request**.
 The file `common.py` provides base classes from which crawler can be implemented.